eurekasfray/particle/doc/sketch.md

 ## Comments

-* A comment is initiated by the hash character (`#`) and is terminated by either the **newline** token or **eof** token.
+* A comment is initiated by the hash character (`#`) and is terminated by either the NEWLINE token or EOF token.
-* A comment is ignored entirely by the compiler.
-The compiler does not tokenize a comment.
+* The translator shall not tokenize a comment.
+A comment is ignored entirely by the compiler.
 That is, the compiler ignores any sequence of characters that follows the hash character.
 The compiler does this until either a new line or the end of the file is met.

 # Concepts